 Project Reference: AH/S006273/1

-We will produce a new landmark critique that integrates Mediterranean and Sardinian historiography redefining their relationships in terms of their mutual in- and inter-dependence.
+We examine Mediterranean and Sardinian historiography, redefining their relationships in terms of their mutual in- and inter-dependence.

-We will offer an integrated, new, multidisciplinary study of networked and negotiated modalities of power and social interaction between the rulers, the rural elites, small landholders and the wider population in Sardinia.
+We explore networked and negotiated modalities of power and social interaction between the rulers and the wider population in Sardinia.

 Search this site